 Many people do not understand why or how other people become addicted to drugs.
 It can be wrongfully assumed that illegal drug users lack moral principles or willpower and that they could stop using drugs simply by choosing to change their behaviour.
 In reality, drug addiction is a complex disease, and getting well takes more than good intentions.
 In fact, because drugs change the brain, quitting is difficult, even for those who are ready to do so.
 However drug addiction can be successfully treated to help people stop abusing drugs and lead productive lives.

 Drug abuse and addiction have many negative consequences and not only for the individual.
 Family and friends can all be affected by family disintegration, loss of employment, failure in school, domestic violence, and child abuse.
+We are experts in treating drug and alcohol addiction so call us today to see how our rehab clinic can help you.

 What Is Drug Addiction?